ValeP314/pp5-tangled-treasure/README.md

 * In the Profile page, the country field was updated in order to display as grey when not selected.
 The JS file didn't seem to work, so I checked and compared the code without finding the mistake.
 In the end, I noticed the countryfield.js file was in the static/profiles folder, instead of the static/profiles/js folder.
 It was iasy to migrate the file inside rhe relevant folder: when tested, the feature worked fine.
 * While testing the profile page and attempting to update address or other details, I noticed that the success message also contained the shopping bag (if not empty).
 To fix that I included another context variable and then updated the success message so to exclude the shopping bag on the profile page.
 * When editing an item, I noticed that an error message would display instead of an info or warning message, so I changed it to warning instead.
+* When adding the widgets, I got an error stating that the items/custom_widget_templates/custom_clearable_file_input.html didn't exist.
+Checking the location of the custom_widget_templates folder, I realised that it should have been inside the items folder, so I moved it and the widget worked fine.

 ### Unfixed Bugs